Make better, data-driven decisions by adding WooCommerce analytics to your ecommerce site.

 Cart Reports also allows you to email the customer in an attempt to convert their abandoned cart to a sale.
 If you’re able to send this kind of email, Cart Reports will identify the converted sale on its dashboard, enabling you to track the effectiveness of a cart reclamation campaign.

-The biggest drawback to Cart Reports is that it doesn’t allow you to automate the process of touching base with customers who have abandoned their purchases.
+The biggest drawback to Cart Reports is that it doesn’t allow you to automate the process of touching base with customers who have abandoned their shopping carts.
 You have to find each abandoned cart and manually contact the customer.

 For a small store or one with very high-ticket items, reaching out manually may be possible.
 For a large online store, or one with many lower priced items, reaching out to customers manually may be too time consuming to be valuable.